Office Hours

 Can I bring alcohol?

 We highly discourage it while on the water.
-If you want to drink on the water - get a tube and float on your own time.
+If you want to drink on the river - get a tube and float on your own time.
 We prefer enjoying a responsible beverage afterwards with our friends we made while paddling.

 Why do we charge to paddle?